adyshimony/bitcoin-notes/minsc.md

 * We can use [mempool.space api](https://mempool.space/signet/api/tx/138462fe0acc6ff1b6aefaf61b4c92db04fc340ad6b56eaee6b67e812e07ba57) to get the amount and address of your output.

 \
-We will add an assert to ensure that your derived address matches the expected output.
+We will add an assert to ensure that the derived address matches the expected output.
 This step is crucial because it verifies that the private key derivation is correct and aligns with the expected output address, preventing potential errors when signing transactions.
-Note the derivation path is `84h/1h/0h/0/derivationIndex`, adjust it to your needs.
+Note the derivation path is `84h/1h/0h/0/derivationIndex`, we can adjust it to our needs.

 ```minsc
 assert::eq(address(wpkh($tprv/84h/1h/0h/0/$derivationIndex)), $outputAddr);